ekondayan/libfilter-ng/README.md

 # Description

-The library provides a set of signal filters: High Pass, Low Pass, Moving Average, Moving Average Kaufman, Weighted Moving Average, Moving Median, Interval Average, Interval Median, Interpolation.
+The library provides a set of signal filters: High Pass, Low Pass, Moving Average, Moving Average Kaufman, Weighted Moving Average, Moving Median, Interval Average, Interval Median, Interpolation, Moving Most Frequent Occurrence and Moving Middle.

-There two filters: Most Frequent Occurrence and Moving Middle; that are my own custom design and I will explain them in more details later on.

 There is also an implementation of a very efficient and self contained Circular Buffer.